Allergy Patch Testing

 Hundreds of ordinary substances can trigger allergic reactions.
 Allergy testing can help identify substances to which you may be allergic, which is often an important step in your treatment.

 - A blood test (sIgE or RAST) allows us to screen for some allergens, such as foods, dander, pollens, latex and dust mite.
-Depending on the result, Dr Maiolo may refer you for skin prick testing.
-The blood test measures the amount of allergy-causing antibodies in your bloodstream.
+The blood test measures the ammount of allergy-causing andibodies in your bloodstream.
 Your blood sample will be sent to a medical laboratory to extract serum immunoglobulin E (IgE) and assesses it for the presence of antibodies that fight specific allergens.
+Depending on the result, your Dermatologist may refer you for skin prick testing.

 - A patch test is a specialised test for allergies caused by substances that contact the skin.
 A minimum of 60 sticky dots containing different substances are taped to your back and then removed at 48 hours.
 An interim reading is done at this time.
 Your final reading will be done on day 5.